bbauska/meta-react-basics/README.md

 Every HTML element contains a set of events that developers can access by using HTML attributes, commonly referred to as event listeners.
-For example, it\'s a common feature of a website or app to have a button that when clicked, causes something to happen.
+For example, it&apos;s a common feature of a website or app to have a button that when clicked, causes something to happen.
 This action is an example of an event and is accomplished with either event listener methods or by defining specific JavaScript functions.

-Developers can use **events** to execute JavaScript\'s code in response to an action based on user interactivity, like clicking a button.
+Developers can use **events** to execute JavaScript&apos;s code in response to an action based on user interactivity, like clicking a button.
 This process by which the HTML button communicates to the JavaScript event handler to execute some code and respond to the event action is known as